Fitness Model Katelyn Runck Flaunts Incredible Curves In Plunging Maxi Dress

 Many of Katelyn’s admirers also took the time to shower the stunner with compliments.

-“You are unbelievably gorgeous @katelyn_runck,” gushed one fan, adding a string of fire and heart emoji to the comment.
+“You are unbelievably gorgeous @katelyn_runck,” gushed a second fan, adding a string of fire and heart emoji to the comment.

-“Happiness is getting to see your new beautiful posts,” added a different devotee.
+“Happiness is getting to see your new beautiful posts,” added a third devotee.

 Katelyn graciously replied to some of the comments, thanking her dedicated followers for their kind words.
-The post appears to be a fan favorite, as it soon racked up more than 29,000 likes.
+The post appears to be a fan favorite, as the update soon racked up more than 29,000 likes after going live.

 As fans are aware, this is far from the first time that the model has flaunted her amazing assets on social media.
 In fact, a majority of her Instagram posts consist of her wearing risque outfits that leave little to the imagination.